uditpanwar261/CODECRAFT_DS_02/README.md

 # 🛳️ Titanic - Machine Learning from Disaster 🚢

-This repository contains my solution to the **Titanic - Machine Learning from Disaster** Kaggle competition.
-The goal is to build a predictive model that determines whether a passenger survived the Titanic shipwreck, using passenger data such as age, gender, class, and fare.
+This repository contains my solution to the **Perform data cleaning and exploratory data analysis (EDA) on a Titanic dataset from Kaggle.**.
+The goal is to explore the relationships between variables and identify patterns and trends in the data.

 ## 📁 Dataset